the skillseed difference

-This particular framework that we used also incorporated empathetic interviewing skills and rapid prototyping of solutions, which are critical to participants’ implementation of their ideas.
+This particular framework that we used also incorporate empathetic interviewing skills and rapid prototyping of solutions, which are critical to participants’ implementation of their ideas.

 2 hours - Lecture and hands-on team activity

-An applied methodology for development, sustained and anchored by communities' diverse assets.
+An applied methodology for development, sustained and anchored by a community's diverse assets.

-ABCD builds on DT by encouraging participants to identify and leverage communities’ assets in the design of their solutions.
+ABCD builds on DT by encouraging participants to identify and leverage a community’s assets when designing their solutions.
 This enhances the practicality of their proposed solution and improves the longer term sustainability.

-We strongly recommend that organizations choose both DT and ABCD modules for greater effectiveness.
+We strongly recommend that organizations experience the ABCD and DT modules together for greater effectiveness.